resonatecoop/api/README.md

 * Move acceptable CORS endpoints into database
 * Image & music uploading
 * Payment processing
+* Replace moment with date-fns
+* Go through the FIXMEs to re-activate uninstalled things from during flight time
+* Look at `dashboard` roles and see how they work.
+Example in `api/src/user/plays.js`
+* Investigate what the `user/admin` stuff copied over from `dashboard` is for, and why it needs to be separate from the other endpoints.
+* Investigate whether the AJV validation is still needed alongside Swagger stuff

 ## Docker tips & tricks